Social Security Disability Insights · · 20 min read

 5. Avoid Exaggeration: It's important to be honest about your limitations and capabilities.
 Exaggerating your situation may lead to doubt from the SSA.
 Our team encourages honesty to build confidence in your submission.

-By being aware of these frequent errors and utilizing Turnout's resources, you can greatly enhance your submission’s chances of approval.
+By being aware of these and utilizing Turnout's resources, you can greatly enhance your submission’s chances of approval.
 Remember, you are not alone in this journey, and we’re here to help every step of the way.

 Each box represents a key tip to improve your SSDI application.
 Follow the arrows to navigate through the steps and ensure you don’t miss any important actions!